lenn0n/devGuide/frontend/beginners-guidelines.md

 **DOM vs. Virtual DOM** - DOM or Document Object Model is a representation of content or structure in the web.
 On the other side, **VDOM** is an abstraction of the DOM.
 Its more like a blueprint of DOM.
 React uses VDOM to update the DOM efficiently.

-**React Lifecycle** - In react, there is two components that uses different Lifecycle method.
+**React Lifecycle** - In react, there are two components that uses different Lifecycle method.
 In **class-based** component, they have componentDidMount, c...DidUnmount, c...willMount and c...willUnmount.
 In **function-based** component, there are two: useEffect and useLayoutEffect.

 **REST and GrapQL** - the difference between these two are, in **REST** API, it can have multiple endpoints and uses HTTP methods like, POST, GET, PUT, PULL and DELETE.
 In **GraphQL**, they have Query and Mutations and uses only one endpoint for the entire application.